|Sum Pastor Bonus | sitemap | log in|

 All Breeds Herding UK site!

 a society of owners with herding breed dogs including border collies with imexperienced handlers.
 We explore the feasibility and practicality of helping the (very often without their own sheep) people test their dog for the instinct to work sheep, and training on from there towards owning a useful dog.
 It is easier on the Continent, USA, and Canada where dog schools for sheep-less owners and societies with trials geared to the various skill levels are more common.
 Some seem to be merely a simple training exersise on sheep that know exactly where to go; some, due to a cultural and managment bias of large numbers in wilderness conditons, seem to require a higher level of aggression towards stock as standard than is acceptable in UK, and some are more akin to our own style of sheepdog trials.

 (Link below is the older one, the Archive!)

 Exploring the American Herding Breeds Association (see dedicated page at the bottom of the page list) program of tests and trials this autumn has been exciting and productive.
-So much gratitude to the people who put so much into helping a dream become reality; next year should see us even further on the road to a system of structured lessons, test and trials to build aspiring sheepdog handlers.
+So much gratitude to the people who put so much into helping a dream become reality.

 All provide the opportunity to learn...